freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 30.1

-A `stdout.txt` file was create.
+A `stdout.txt` file was created.
 You should take a look at it.
 Instead of printing `hello bash` to the terminal, it **redirected** the output to the file.
 A single `>` will create or overwrite the file.
 Use the same command with `>>` to append to the file.

 #### HINTS